This post may contain affiliate links and we earn when you purchase through one. You can read the full disclosure here.

 In situations when milk has not been expressed for a longer period of time than usual, milk starts getting accumulated in the ducts, and not finding an outlet, swells the ducts and the surrounding tissues.

-In extreme cases, hardening of the breast around the areola may take place, which is known as “engorgement”.
+In extreme cases, the hardening of the breast around the areola may take place, which is known as “engorgement”.
 In such a situation, touching the breasts by one’s hand might be quite painful.

 Deploying hospital-grade pumps in such circumstances is a good remedy in such cases.
 The market is full of models that address this very condition quite remarkably.